pop up image

 In knowledge work, the “just-in-time” concept can be applied in the same way as in manufacturing – a work item has to be in progress only if there is a demand for it.

-This is the opposite of “Just in Case”, where companies somehow try to ensure themselves by overproducing in case of higher demands somewhere in the future.
+This is the opposite of “Just-in-Case”, where companies tend to overproduce in case of higher demands sometime in the future.

 Apple always creates a buzz around their new products, and consumers are always ready to buy.
 They want to pull the product from the stores.